MSF-OCG/LIME-EMR-project-demo/docs/README.md

 # Introduction

-> Note: This documentation tends to explain how the OpenMRS 3.x demo for the MSF OCG LIME project is running.
-It follow stnadards practices from OpenMRS and the community, and goes through the lifecycle of the product.
+> Note: This documentation describes how the OpenMRS 3.x demo for the MSF OCG LIME project is running.
+It follows standard practices from OpenMRS and its community, and goes through the lifecycle of the product.
 The integration with other dependencies such as [OpenConceptLab (OCL)](https://openconceptlab.org/) and [DHIS2](https://dhis2.org/) is also documented here.
+Any feedback and pull requests are welcomed to continuously improved this demo!

 # Getting started